Waldorfio/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a JavaScript based rock, paper, scissors game, played directly in your browser.
+An interactive Rock, Paper, Scissors game built using JavaScript.
-Built using JavaScript and HTML, styled using CSS.
+Website built using HTML and styled with CSS.